 ● What will vacation parenting time be?

-Colorado courts encourage parents to keep in mind the best interests of their children when making parenting plans.
-We will explain to you what the court expects to see in a parenting plan and help you make tough-but necessary-decisions.
+Colorado courts encourage parents to keep in mind the best interests of their children when making parenting plans once legally separated.
+We will explain to you what the court expects to see in a parenting plan and help you make tough but necessary decisions.

 Paying Child Support

-According to Colorado Revised Statutes §14-10-115, the court may order either or both parents to pay monthly child support.
+According to Colorado Revised Statutes §14-10-115, the court may order either or both parents to pay monthly child support once legally separated.
 When determining the amount of child support, Colorado has a formula it applies which includes:

 ● Each party’s gross income;

 ● The amount of support paid or a credit for children not of the marriage;